zmontgo/the-bookery.github.io/readingwars.md

     <label class="tab-label" for="chck1">Introduction</label>
     <div class="tab-content">
       <p>The Reading Wars is a competitive event, a dramatic clash between three teams over the title of Reading Champions.
 For every 15 minutes of uninterrupted reading you complete, you earn 50 points for your team and a coin with which you can attack the other teams!
 At the end of the month, whichever team has the most points is the winner!</p>
-      <p>This event will motivate you to read more, along with create a fun and competitive environment for you to see who is the victor.
+      <p>This event will motivate you to read more, along with creating a fun and competitive environment for you to see who is the victor.
 The winning team will get special recognition with a permanent role detailing your winning status of the Reading Wars, along with bookmarks.</p>
-      <p>The event goes for the duration of October ever year, and is a great way to come together with (or against) friends to battle for supremacy.</p>
+      <p>The event goes for the duration of October every year and is a great way to come together with (or against) friends to battle for supremacy.</p>
     </div>
   </div>
   <div class="tab">
     <input type="checkbox" id="chck2">
     <label class="tab-label" for="chck2">Getting Started / Classes</label>
     <div class="tab-content">
       <p>To begin, you need to join.
-You can choose a class which will give you certain perks, and the bot will put you on a team that you fight alongside.
+You can choose a class that will give you certain perks, and the bot will put you on a team that you fight alongside.
 You can always change your class later if you like.
 Here's a list of the classes:</p>
       <ul>
         <li><b>Knight</b> Has an increased chance of a successful attack.</li>
       <li><b>Stonemason</b> Can build walls to take six hits (instead of four).</li>
       <li><b>Thief</b> Has a chance to steal back a coin when using any move that takes coins.</li>
       <li><b>Joker</b> Has some aspects of all classes.
-Slight chance to steal back coin when using b-bomb, a slightly increased chance of a successful attack, can build the walls to take four hits for only one coin (sometimes) and has a chance to get a bonus when trading in coins.</li>
+Slight chance to steal back coin when using b-bomb, a slightly increased chance of a successful attack, can build the walls to take four hits for only one coin (sometimes), and has a chance to get a bonus when trading in coins.</li>
       </ul>
     </div>
   </div>